Here’s everything about the parts of a laptop charger including their names and functions:

-So if you want to get to know the parts of your laptop charger and their functions, then you’re in the right place.
+So if you want to learn all about the parts of your laptop charger, their names, and their functions, then this article is for you.

 Let’s jump right in!